 Monday began day 1.
-While this 8-weeks isn’t about weight loss for me, I had my In-body scan completed along with updated photos, to share with you all where I am currently in terms of body fat and aesthetics.
+While this 8-weeks isn’t all about weight loss for me, I want to share with you all where I am currently in terms of body fat and aesthetics.

-The F45 Challenge offers an incredible meal plan with calorie suggestions; however, I will continue to macro-track.
-This is the approach that I prefer for my clients and works best for me.
+The F45 Challenge offers an incredible meal plan with calorie suggestions; however, I will continue with what I know works best for me.
 Not a whole lot will change with my diet.
 I am using this challenge as more of a platform to build greater relationships, but it does help create more mindful eating patterns for yourself when those around you are being a bit more strict.

 Dinner is usually determined by lunch.
 If I have fish for lunch then I will skip the salmon and opt for eggs or edamame.
-If I have potatoes for lunch I will have rice instead (or vise Versa), and fats almost always come from olive oil for sautéing.
+If I have potatoes for lunch I will have rice instead (or vise versa), and fats almost always come from oil for sautéing.

-As for snacks, I have about 3 green smoothies a day.
-I have one with breakfast and two scattered throughout the day that includes protein powder.
-If it’s a pre-workout smoothie, I will include BCAA’s and if it’s a post-workout smoothie, I will include coconut water (or tropical fruit).
+As for snacks, I have 1-2 green smoothies a day.
+I have one with breakfast and another scattered throughout the day that includes protein powder.
+If it’s a training day, I will include BCAA’s, coconut water, and tropical fruit.